-83. Plaintiffs and Class members were injured as the result of Defendant's deceptive conduct because they paid money for less Product than Defendant represented they would be receiving, i.e., each quantity of chips costs more than Plaintiffs and Class members had bargained for.
-Consequently, had Defendant not deceptively created the false impression that each Product bag contained far more chips than it actually does, Plaintiffs and Class members would have paid less money for the quantity of chips they actually received under the bargained-for Product sale price.
-Instead, Defendant's deceptive practices directly caused Plaintiffs and Class members to pay a higher price for the Product than they would have paid otherwise.
-In order for Plaintiffs and Class members to be made whole, they must be compensated in an amount consisting in the proportion of the purchase price equal to the percentage of non-functional slack-fill in the Products, which is equivalent to the amount of product Plaintiffs and the Class paid for that Defendant did not-deliver, i.e. the percentage of shortfall in the container.
-See Lazaroff v.
+74. Plaintiffs and Class members were injured as the result of Defendant's deceptive conduct because they paid money for less Product than Defendant represented they would be receiving.
+Since they would not have agreed to this exchange had they known the truth, they were deprived of the benefit of their bargain.
+In order for Plaintiffs and Class members to be made whole, they must be compensated in an amount consisting in the proportion of the purchase price equal to the percentage of non-functional slack-fill in the Products, which is equivalent to the amount of product Plaintiffs and the Class paid for that Defendant did notdeliver.

+75. See Lazaroff v.
 Paraco Gas Corp., 2011 NY Slip Op 52541(U), ¶ 6, 38 Misc.
 3d 1217(A), 1217A, 967 N.Y.S.2d 867, 867 (Sup.
-Ct.) ("Plaintiff alleges that, had she understood the true amount of the product, she would not have purchased it, and that she and the purported members of the class paid a higher price per gallon/pound of propane and failed to receive what was promised and/or the benefit of her bargain, i.e., a full 20 pound cylinder and the amount of propane she was promised...
-Thus, plaintiff has properly alleged injury.
+Ct.) ("Plaintiff alleges that, had she understood the true amount of the product, she would not have purchased it, and that she and the purported members of the class paid a higher price per gallon/pound of propane and failed to receive what was promised and/or the benefit of her bargain, i.e., a full 20 pound cylinder and the amount of propane she was promised...Thus, plaintiff has properly alleged injury.
 Accordingly, the court finds that the plaintiff has stated a claim for a violation of GBL § 349."); Kacocha v.
 Nestle Purina Petcare Co., No. 15-CV-5489 (KMK), 2016 U.S. Dist.
 LEXIS 107097, at 51-52 (S.D.N.Y.
 Aug.
-11, 2016) ("Indeed, in her Complaint, Plaintiff seeks monetary damages on the grounds that she 'would not have paid the premium price she paid' to buy the Products had she 'known the truth.'...
-Case law makes clear that this is sufficient at the motionto-dismiss phase for a § 349 claim to survive.").
+11, 2016) ("Indeed, in her Complaint, Plaintiff seeks monetary damages on the grounds that she "would not have paid the premium price she paid" to buy the Products had she "known the truth."...
+Case law makes clear that this is sufficient at the motion-to-dismiss phase for a § 349 claim to survive.")